PI-Portal/pi_portal/markdown/INSTALLATION.md

     ```

     This group may be named differently, or may not exist at all.
 Creating this group yourself is possible, via [udevadm](https://manpages.debian.org/bookworm/udev/udevadm.8.en.html).
-11. Create a configuration file based on your Slack Bot and GPIOs.
+11. Create a configuration file based on your PaaS accounts and GPIOs.
 12. Install the pi_portal wheel:

     ```shell